 Some video projects don’t require a large budget to execute.
 While it’s important to invest in good video production regardless of the goal, some projects like training videos can be done well with only a few resources.

 A startup video is different.
-No matter how simple your idea, it’s important that you don’t skimp out on the quality for this one.
+No matter how simple your idea is, you mustn’t sacrifice the quality for its price.
 After all, there’s money to be made from these.
 Keep in mind that you are competing for attention with a fleet of other high-budget promotional videos all over the internet.
 Your potential leads won’t hate you for having a low-quality production.
 They just won’t watch it.

 To make a project that rivals the quality of the videos in this article, you’ll need to spend a good amount of money on music, voiceovers, actors, and audio/video equipment.
 You might even need to hire a creative agency to help you realize your vision and edit the piece to perfection.
 Count on at least A$1400 for a video made from scratch.